Staking Incentives

 Election and Staking

-TON Blockchain makes use of the Proof of Stake (PoS) consensus algorithm which means, like all PoS networks, that the network’s security and stability is maintained by a set of network validators.
+TON Blockchain uses the Proof of Stake (PoS) consensus algorithm, meaning that, like all PoS networks, the network's security and stability are maintained by a set of network validators.
 In particular, validators propose candidates for new blocks (made up of transaction batches), while other validators validate and approve them via digital signatures.

 During the validator election process, the governance smart contract chooses the next round of validators and assigns a voting weight to each validator to maximize their total stake, while also taking into consideration the validator’s stake and max_factor.
 In this respect, the higher the stake and max_factor, the higher the voting weight of the validator and vice versa.

-For each shardchain and masterchain a dedicated set of validators exists.
-Sets of masterchain validators consist of up to 100 validators that exhibit the highest voting weight (defined as Network Parameter Config16:max_main_validators).
+A dedicated set of validators exists for each shardchain and masterchain.
+Sets of masterchain validators consist of up to 100 validators that exhibit the highest voting weight (defined as Network Parameter Config16:max_main_validators

-In contrast, each shardchain is validated by a set of 23 validators (defined as Network Parameter Config28:shard_validators_num) and rotated randomly every 1000 seconds (Network Parameter Config28:shard_validators_lifetime).
+In contrast, each shardchain is validated by a set of 23 validators (defined as Network Parameter Config28:shard_validators_num

 Values of Stakes: Max Effective Stake